-FORM 10-Q - ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d OF THE SECURITIES EXCHANGE ACT OF 1934 or the quarterly period ended March 31, 2023 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d)) OF THE SECURITIES EXCHANGE ACT OF 1934 For t he transition period from to Commission File Number 001-38595 T WESTERN FINANCIAL, INC. et name of registrant as specified in its charter) Colorado 37-1442266 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1900 16th Street, Suite 1200 80202 Denver, CO (Address of principal executive offices) (Zip Code) Registrant's s telephone number, including area code: 303.531.8100 Securiti ies registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registe ered Common Stock, no par value MYFW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports requisuch shorter period that the registrant was required to file such reports), and hs (or for Indicate by check mark whether the registrant has submitted electronically during the preceding 12 months (or for such shorter period that the registra • ant to Rule 405 of Regulation S-T (§232.405 of the his chapter) Indicate by check mark whether the registrant is a large accelerated filer, are definitions of "large accelerated filer," "accelerated filer," "smaller reporting the control of the contr the Large accelerated filer □ Accelerated filer X Non-accelerated filer □ Smaller reporting company X Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has standards provided pursuant to Section 13(a) of the Exchange Act. ⊠ us elected not to use the extended transition period for comp plying with any new or revised financial account ing Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Act). □ Yes ☒ No Indicate the number of shares outstanding of each of the registrant's classes s of common stock, as of the latest practicable date. tstanding as of Common Stock, no par value y 2, 2023 y 37,688 ,,, , 1
+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\

+Commission File Number 001-38595

+FIRST WESTERN FINANCIAL, INC.

+(Exact name of registrant as specified in its charter)

+(I.R.S.
+Employer Identification No.)

+(Zip Code)

+Colorado

+(State or other jurisdiction of incorporation or organization)

+1900 16th Street, Suite 1200 Denver, CO

+(Address of principal executive offices)

+Registrant's telephone number, including area code: 303.531.8100

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered Common Stock, no par value MYFW The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). $\boxtimes$ Yes $\square$ No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+X Accelerated filer Large accelerated filer

+X Smaller reporting company Non-accelerated filer $\Box$

+X Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). 🗆 Yes 🗵 No

+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.

+Shares outstanding as of

+May 2, 2023

+Common Stock, no par value 9,537,688